open-edge-insights/eii-core/README.md

   $ python3 builder.py -v 3 -f usecases/video-streaming.yml
   ```

+  > **NOTE**
-  > **NOTE**: This multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** etc., Also, it doesn't work for cases without `-f` switch too.
+  > This multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** etc., Also, it doesn't work for cases without `-f` switch too.
 In other words, only the above example works with `-v` taking in any +ve number

 ### Running builder to generate benchmarking configs: